zammad/zammad-org/src/en/tutorials/docker-restore.md

 The rest of this page describes the built-in backup and restore mechanism of Zammad's docker compose stack.

-If you're familiar with docker, the Quick Start section below includes the information you'll need.
+If you're familiar with docker, the sections below include the information you'll need.
 The [docker file handling](/en/tutorials/docker-file-handling) page covers some examples about how to handle the backup files and to copy it into a docker volume to restore it.